top of page

 How do I take Communion?

+We have helpful hand signals shown on the screens at the front of the sanctuary to help ease any anxieties about what to do when you come up to the altar for Communion.
 After the congregation is invited to receive Communion ("The gifts of God for the people of God"), the ushers will dismiss the congregation, row by row, to come forward and receive Communion.
 When you're dismissed, please go to the altar rail, kneel (if you're able—some people stand if kneeling is difficult for them), and put your hands out to receive the bread.
 The bread will be placed in your hands.
 You then have two choices: some people eat the bread immediately, then when the chalice (cup) of wine is presented, they drink from the cup.
 Others will hold on to their wafer of bread, then dip it in the wine when it is presented.
 This is called intinction.
 They then immediately consume the wafer and wine.
 After receiving Communion, please return to your pew along the side aisles.

 Do you offer Gluten-Free wafers/bread?